 We believe that the investigational Tie2 antibody (UBX2050) may be an orthogonal approach to restoring barrier function and vascular function.
-We are exploring a number of indications for UBX2050 and expect to nominate a Development Candidate in 2022.
+We are exploring a number of indications for UBX2050 and expect to nominate a Development Candidate by the end of 2023.